Add, remove & assign phone numbers on demand

 If you’re considering getting it, here’s everything to know about the Cisco phone system, its pricing, features and what PBX (private branch exchange) means for a small business.

 Realising that small businesses need solutions designed for their specific needs, Cisco has a phone system exclusively designed for small and medium enterprises.
-It’s based on its UC platform that was initially targeted at large firms.
+It’s based on its UC platform which was initially targeted at large firms.

 The phone system, called UC Manager Express, is an IP PBX that has specialised features that conventional phone systems don’t offer.
 It’s a reliable business phone system that’s easy to deploy, manage and maintain.